 Where is Vasquez Rocks Natural Area

-Cell phone coverage at Vasquez Rocks is not always available, so please consider bringing a buddy to explore in a case of emergency.
-Vasquez Rocks Natural Area and Nature Center is located at 10700 West Escondido Canyon Road in Agua Dulce, CA 91390.
+Cell phone coverage at Vasquez Rocks is not always available, so please consider bringing a buddy to explore in case of an emergency.
+Vasquez Rocks Natural Area and Nature Center are located at 10700 West Escondido Canyon Road in Agua Dulce, CA 91390.

 The drive to Vasquez Rocks will take you about an hour from the San Fernando Valley, a little longer from downtown Los Angeles.
 Allow about an hour and a half from Orange County, traffic permitting.

 The Park is open May 1 through September 30, 8:00 am – 8:00 pm, and October 1 through April 30 from 8:00 am – 5:00 pm.
-The area is a desert climate, and park hours will be affected by extreme heat, check weather conditions before making this trek.
+The area has a desert climate, and extreme heat can affect park hours; check weather conditions before making this trek.